RandomTimeLP/RTS_DataBase/README.md

 a little module for Python to create databases.

-### Fix notes
+### Update notes

-- Fixed a bug that did not throw a readable error if you try to update a field, that is not present in the headers.
+- added Events
+you can now add an @DatabaseEvent.<on_create, on_update, on_delete> on a function and get the record being proccessed by one of these events

 # How to use